Boston Braves: Babe Ruth returns to Boston

-Looking for a way to get more fans and more money, Fuchs worked out a deal with the New York Yankees to acquire Babe Ruth, who had, coincidentally, started his career with the Boston Red Sox.
+Looking for a way to get more supporters and more money, Fuchs worked out a deal with the New York Yankees to acquire Babe Ruth, who had, coincidentally, started his career with the Boston Red Sox.
 Fuchs named Ruth vice president and assistant manager of the Braves, and promised him a share of team profits.
 He was also to be consulted on all player transactions.
 Fuchs even suggested that Ruth, who had long had his heart set on managing, could take over as manager once McKechnie stepped down—perhaps as early as 1936.

 At first, it looked like Ruth was the final piece the team needed in 1935.
 On opening day, he had a hand in all of the Braves' runs in a 4–2 win over the Giants.
-However, that proved to be the highest the Braves were over .500 all year.
-Events went downhill quickly.
+However, this could not last.
+Opening Day proved to be the only time the Braves were over .500 all year.
 A 4–20 May ended any realistic chance of contention.
-Ruth's deterioration mirrored that of the team.
+At the same time, it became apparent that Ruth was finished even as a part-time player.
 While his high living of previous years had begun catching up with him a year earlier, his conditioning rapidly declined in the first month of 1935.
 While he was still able to hit at first, he could do little else.
 He could no longer run, and his fielding was so terrible that three of the Braves' pitchers threatened to go on strike if Ruth were in the lineup.
 Ruth soon discovered that he was vice president and assistant manager in name only, and Fuchs' promise of a share of team profits was hot air.
 In fact, Ruth discovered that Fuchs expected him to invest some of his money in the team.

 Seeing a franchise in complete disarray, Ruth retired on June 1, only six days after he clouted what turned out to be the last three home runs of his career, in what remains one of the most memorable afternoons in baseball history.
-He'd wanted to quit as early as May 12, but Fuchs wanted him to hang on so he could play in every National League park.
+He had wanted to quit as early as May 12, but Fuchs wanted him to hang on so he could play in every National League park.
 By this time, the Braves were 9–27, their season all but over.
 They ultimately finished 38–115, easily the worst season in franchise history.
 Their .248 winning percentage is tied for the seventh-worst in baseball history, and the sixth-worst in National League history.
 It is the second-worst in modern baseball history (behind only the 1916 Philadelphia Athletics), and the worst in modern National League history.

-1936–1941: the Bees
+1936–1940: the Bees

 Insolvent like his team, Fuchs was forced to give up control of the Braves in August 1935, and new owner Bob Quinn tried to change the team's image by renaming it the Boston Bees.
 This did little to change the team's fortunes.
 After five uneven years, a new owner, construction magnate Lou Perini, changed the nickname back to the Braves.